Graduation General Information

 Dress code at Diploma and above graduation ceremonies

 All students graduating at the Diploma and above graduation ceremonies are required to wear the appropriate academic regalia for your qualification.
-You will need to submit your regalia requirements and make payment via the online registration form.
+You'll need to submit your regalia requirements and make payment when you register to attend graduation.

 Regalia collection will then be available from the venue the day prior and the day of your graduation.
 Specified regalia collection dates, times and locations will be released closer to the date.